Rafael Holdings Inc. (RFL) and Prevail Therapeutics Inc. (NASDAQ:PRVL) Contrasting side by side | New Business Observer

 Profitability

-Table 2 has Rafael Holdings Inc. and Prevail Therapeutics Inc.’s net margins, return on assets and return on equity.
+Table 2 shows Rafael Holdings Inc. and Prevail Therapeutics Inc.’s net margins, return on assets and return on equity.

 |Net Margins